scil_tractogram_register.py

 moving_tractogram static_tractogram

-Generate a linear transformation matrix from the registration of
+Generate a linear transformation matrix from the registration of 2 tractograms.

-2 tractograms.
-Typically, this script is run before
+Typically, this script is run before scil_tractogram_apply_transform.py.

 Formerly: scil_register_tractogram.py